jeog/TOSDataBridge/README.md

 ### New Features
 - - -
 - ***'CUSTOM' Topics*** - [access the 19 CUSTOM fields exported by TOS](README_DETAILS.md#custom-topics).
-    - get results from formulas, studiesetc.
+    - get results from formulas, studies etc.
     - use ThinkScript(inside a CUSTOM field) and export the result via TOSDataBridge.
     - TOS -> MarketWatch -> Quotes -> right-click column headers -> Customize... -> select 'Custom Quotes' from drop-down menu -> click icon to left of name
 - ***'GetNFromMarker'*** - calls added to C API allowing for stateless blocking calls to be built on top.